 Students may apply to the program before all admission requirements are completed, but requirements must be completed prior to beginning the PA program if accepted.
-Undergraduate students should apply to the PA program during the summer before their senior year.
-Students applying for the class beginning May, 2013, pending provisional accreditation, applications must be submitted through the Graduate Admission Office.
-Students who wish to apply for the class beginning May 2014 can be made through the Centralized Application Service for Physician Assistants (CASPA) at https://portal.caspaonline.org/.
+Undergraduate students should apply to the PA program-during the summer before their senior year.